 During Ramadan, in the hours where it is permissible to eat – or throughout the day before the Jewish Yom Kippur fast – drink plenty of water to stay hydrated throughout the fast.
 This is especially important if Ramadan falls during the summer, when the fast is longer and the weather is hotter.

 Christians can still drink during their fasting days, so water, juice, tea and coffee are allowed.

 Throughout pregnancy and breastfeeding it is important to eat nutritious food as part of a well-balanced diet, especially before and after a fast.

 When should I consider not fasting?

-While fasting on Yom Kippur is required by Jewish law even while pregnant or breastfeeding, a woman who goes into labour on Yom Kippur should not continue her fast.
-A woman who has given birth up to 3 days before Yom Kippur should also not fast.
+Fasting on Yom Kippur may be required by Jewish law even while pregnant or breastfeeding, depending on your individual situation.
+If your labour begins on Yom Kippur, you should not continue your fast.
+If you give birth up to 3 days before Yom Kippur, you should also not fast.

-During Lent, pregnant and breastfeeding women are exempt, so unless you choose to fast, you don’t have to.
+During Lent, you are exempt from fasting if you are pregnant or breastfeeding.
+This means that unless you choose to fast, you don’t have to.